lanedelcu/real-time-fraud-detection/README.md

     <artifactId>spark-sql_2.12</artifactId>
     <version>3.5.5</version>
   </dependency>
-</dependencies>`
-<pre> ```xml <dependencies> <!-- Apache Spark Core --> <dependency> <groupId>org.apache.spark</groupId> <artifactId>spark-core_2.12</artifactId> <version>3.5.5</version> </dependency> <!-- Apache Spark SQL --> <dependency> <groupId>org.apache.spark</groupId> <artifactId>spark-sql_2.12</artifactId> <version>3.5.5</version> </dependency> </dependencies> ``` </pre>
+</dependencies> `

- 4. Build and Run the Project
+ 3. Build and Run the Project
-        a.open the terminal --> navigate to the root directory of your project that contains the pom.xml file.
+    - a. open the terminal --> navigate to the root directory of your project that contains the pom.xml file.
-           *        you navigate using cd command: cd path/to/your/project: eg cd/apache-spark/spark-3.5.5-bin-hadoop3/java-work/flight-delay-analysis
+      - * you navigate using cd command: `cd path/to/your/project` eg: cd/apache-spark/java-work/bank-transaction-analysis
-        b. compiling the project: run "mvn clean compile"
+    - b. compiling the project by running in the terminal `mvn clean compile`
-        c. package the project into a JAR file: run "mvn clean package"
+    - c. package the project into a JAR file by running in the terminal `mvn clean package`
-           *         this command generate a JAR file from the compiled class in newly created  /target folder in our flight-delay-analysis directory
+      - * this command generate a JAR file from the compiled class in newly created  /target folder in our bank-transaction-analysis directory
-           *         Check your work by going to the root directory, and check for the jar file that should be called flight-delay-analysis-1.0-SNAPSHOT.jar
+      - * check your work by going to the root directory, and check for the jar file that should be called bank-transactions-analysis-1.0-SNAPSHOT.jar